 How much free space do you need for OS X Yosemite?

-OS X Yosemite is almost here, and if you hadn’t heard, the requirements will be the same as they were for Apple’s OS X Mavericks.
+To install OS X Yosemite, the requirements are the same as they were for Apple’s OS X Mavericks.
 We’ll cover all the system requirements in this article, but let’s first start with disk space.
 Now, in terms of space, you’ll need at least 8 GB of free disk space.
-To check how much disk space you have, check out the section below.
+To check how much disk space you have, head to the section below.

 How to check free disk space on your Mac